computationalneurobiology/ComputationalNeurobiology.github.io/index.md

 ### Online tools - mostly all are prototypes

 ## Human
+* [Polyprotein compounds](https://poly-brain.shinyapps.io/polyprotein_drugs/): Drug mechanism of action polyprotein tester for the proteome-wide atlas of drug mechanism of action from Mitchell et al.
 * [Polyprotein tissue (GTEx samples)](https://poly-brain.shinyapps.io/polyprotein_atlas/): Tissue specific polyprotein tester for the quantitative proteome map of the human body from Jiang et al.
 * Polyprotein stats [ProtT5 embeddings](https://share.streamlit.io/leonfrench/polyprotein_stats/main/protein_embeddings_app.py) or [cytoself feature spectra](https://leonfrench-polyprotein-stats-protein-embeddings-app-czi--bys9gy.streamlitapp.com/): Looks at simple and complex representations of protein sequences or images and tests if they can be used for classification
 * [Polygenic tissue](https://derekhoward.shinyapps.io/gtex_enrichment/): Polygenic celltype tester for the bulk human GTEx tissues